OTRS/otrs.github.io/doc/manual/itsm/7.0/en/_sources/content/itsm-change-management/agent/itsm-changes.rst.txt

    The menu items that were added by this package will be visible after you log-in to the system again.

+The implementation of a change, including all required work orders, follows the underlying workflow shown below:

+1. Creation of a change.
+2. Creation of needed work orders.
+3. Definition of conditions and actions.
+4. Execution of a change.

 .. toctree::
    :maxdepth: 4
    :caption: Contents